ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

 branch.

-        [vagrant_repo]$ git commit -a -m 'creating branch for project name' [vagrant_repo]$ git push origin projects/client--project
+        [vagrant_repo]$ git commit -a -m 'creating branch for project name' [vagrant_repo]$ git push origin master

 8. Create the setup guide for your project by replacing the [vagrant_repo] README.md file with setup instructions similar to the [UserQuickstart](Documentation/UserQuickstart.md).

-9. Test your setup guide by following it exactly in a testing directory.
+9. Test your setup guide by following it exactly in a temporary directory.
 Make sure everything works as expected.

 10. *Note:* Additional configuration is possible and explained in the [Customization